 Parallel to this move, and motivated by the need to provide the link between philosophical theory and political practice that was largely missing from his classic work, Althusser now argued that philosophy had a useful role to play between politics and science.
 Political practice, Althusser maintained, was mostly motivated by ideological understandings of what the good is and how to accomplish it.
 Though he did not argue that there was a way to leave ideology behind and to reveal the good in itself, he did maintain that science could help to correct ideological thinking about political means and ends.
 Social science in particular could do so by showing how certain goals were impossible or misguided given present socio-economic relations and by suggesting that, at a certain time and in a certain place, other means and other ends might be more fruitfully adopted and pursued.
 As scientific knowledge does not speak directly to the public or to politicians, Althusser assigned materialist philosophers the job of communicating scientific knowledge of the material real, its conditions, and its possibilities to politicians and the public.
 If this communication is successful, Althusser maintained, one should not expect all political activity to be successful.
 Instead, one should expect a modest shift from an idealist ideology to one that is materialist and more scientific and which has a better chance of realizing its goals.

-During the 1970s, Althusser continued the revisions begun in 1967 and elaborated other Marxian concepts he believed to be underdeveloped.
-Perhaps the best known of the ideas resulting from these efforts is that of “ideological interpellation.”
+During the 1970s, Althusser continued the revisions begun in 1967 and elaborated other Marxian ideas he believed to be underdeveloped.
+Perhaps the best known of the new conceptual formulations resulting from these efforts is that of “ideological interpellation.”
 This account of how a human being becomes a self-conscious subject was published in an essay titled “Ideology and Ideological State Apparatuses” (1970).
-It was excerpted from a larger essay on the nature of the state and on why the Communist Party should not abandon its position that a Dictatorship of the Proletariat is necessary for a successful transition to communism.
-This narrative of subjectification was intended to help advance Althusser's argument that regimes or states are able to maintain control by reproducing subjects who believe that their position within the social structure is a natural one.
+It was excerpted from a larger essay essay titled “On the Reproduction of Capitalism.”
+This work analyzed the necessary relationship between state and subject such that a given economic mode of production might subsist.
+It includes not only an analysis of the state and its legal and educational systems but also of the psychological relationship which exists between subject and state as ideology.
+This narrative of subjectification was intended to help advance Althusser’s argument that regimes or states are able to maintain control by reproducing subjects who believe that their position within the social structure is a natural one.
 Ideology, or the background ideas that we possess about the way in which the world must function and of how we function within it is, in this account, understood to be always present.
 Specific socio-economic structures, however, require particular ideologies.
 These ideologies are instantiated by institutions or “Ideological State Apparatuses” like family, schools, church, etc., which provide the developing subject with categories in which she can recognize herself.
 Inasmuch as a person does so and embraces the practices associated with those institutions, she has been successfully “hailed” or “interpellated” and recognized herself as that subject who does those kinds of things.
 As the effect of these recognitions is to continue existing social relations, Althusser argued that a Dictatorship of the Proletariat is necessary so that Ideological State Apparatuses productive of the bourgeois subject can be replaced with those productive of proletarian or communist subjects.

 In 1978 and as a response to what he saw, yet again, as the theoretical and political misdirection of the Communist movement, Althusser authored a piece, “Marx in his Limits,” which was intended to separate the good from the bad in Marx’s philosophy.
 In his classic work, Althusser had tried to accomplish this goal by separating out ideological concepts and by bringing forth the scientific ones.
 However, in “Marx in his Limits,” he now argued that such a method of separation cannot work because—within Marx’s writings and throughout his oeuvre—both good and bad, materialist and idealist concepts, are hopelessly intermixed and many are underdeveloped.